swelham/ms_luis/README.md

 # MsLuis

-A small library that can send requests to the Microsoft LUIS service
+A client library for the Microsoft LUIS API

 ## Installation